How To Avoid Weight Gain Over The Holiday Season In Midlife

 Also be thoughtful about how you eat.
 Try to chew at least 20 times and give yourself plenty of time to finish the meal.

-Think about what you eat.
-Without the judgement but with thoughtfulness about if its nutritious and healthy.
+Think about the food you eat.
+Without the judgement but with thoughtfulness about if it offers you nutrition, makes you feel bloated and uncomfortable, is energy giving or perhaps energy stealing.
 You might find yourself making better choices without really trying.

 Turn off the cravings that lead to weight gain